Workout At Home Using Dumbbells: Turn Your Space Into a Strength Zone

 This helps increase blood flow and flexibility.

-My at-home dumbbell workout revolves around a full-body circuit to ensure I engage various muscle groups in one session.
+My at-home dumbbell workout follows a full-body circuit to ensure I engage multiple muscle groups in a single session.
 The circuit includes exercises such as:

 a.
 Goblet Squats: Targets legs, glutes, and core.